 6. Half-Day and Full-Day Rates

 Many operators offer discounted rates for longer bookings.
 Half-day rates (up to 4 hours) typically range from $300 to $1,000, while full-day rates (up to 8 hours) fall between $600 and $2,000.
-At Vourly, you simply book the hours you need with no minimum commitment.
+At Vourly, you simply book the hours you need, with no long-term contract required for standard bookings.
+Retainers and contracts are available for larger, ongoing projects.

 Do You Need a Permit for Drone Filming in Seattle?